 It’s set on the fictional Scottish island of Hegg.
 An American movie star has sought out a remote island to marry her betrothed (a novelist, played by Tennant).
 To get rid of the meddling media, they find a decoy bride to deceive Marco, the man determined to snap a shot of the ceremony.

-Katie, who has recently returned to the island after a broken engagement is a convenient decoy, though her horrendous attempt at an American accent tips off Marco.
-The two that you should be together
+Katie, who has recently returned to the island after a broken engagement is a convenient decoy, though her horrendous attempt at an American accent threatens to tip off Marco.

-Though it wasn’t a big hit at the box office, this romantic comedy is certainly worth streaming on a night where you want to watch something funny with a happy ending.
+Though it wasn’t a big hit at the box office, this movie is certainly worth streaming on a night when you want to watch something funny with a happy ending, AKA when you’re in the mood for romantic comedies.
 The gags, good humor, and sense of romance give you a sense that life is good, love wins, and all’s right with the world – even if it’s only for a brief moment in time.